unovue/radix-vue/docs/content/guides/styling.md

 # Styling

 <Description>
-Radix Primitives are unstyled—and compatible with any styling solution—giving you complete control over styling.
+Radix Primitives are unstyled and compatible with any styling solution giving you complete control over styling.
 </Description>

 ## Styling overview

 ### Functional styles

 You are in control of all aspects of styling, including functional styles.
-For example—by default—a [Dialog Overlay](../components/dialog) won't cover the entire viewport.
+For example, by default, a [Dialog Overlay](../components/dialog) won't cover the entire viewport.
 You're responsible for adding those styles, plus any presentation styles.

 ### Classes